The Interpublic Group of Companies Inc. [IPG] – How low can NYSE:IPG go? A return to Fundamental Analysis

 Similarly, its Total Debt to Total Assets stands at 28.30.

-This stock’s Beta value is currently 1.22, which indicates that it is 10.99% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 25.13.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 1.22, which indicates that it is 11.81% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 37.82.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is The Interpublic Group of Companies Inc. [IPG] a Reliable Buy?